-The beneficiaries have no automatic right to access the fund at 18 so the trustees retain total control over the fund.
+Unlike the bare trusts mentioned earlier, the beneficiaries have no automatic right to access the fund at 18.
+Instead, the trustees (often parents or grandparents) retain total control over the fund.
 The trustees decide who benefits, how much they should receive and at what time; there is no requirement to treat all the potential beneficiaries equally.

 Because the trustees retain such a high level of control over the funds, gifts into a Discretionary Trust are subject to a different IHT treatment.
-There is usually no initial tax charge on gifts under £325,000 provided there have not been other gifts in the seven previous years.
+There is usually no initial tax charge on gifts under $\pounds325,000$ provided there have not been other gifts in the seven previous years.

-Once the money is invested the trustees are responsible for any tax arising on the investment whilst it still owned by the trustees.
+Once the money is invested the trustees are responsible

+for any tax arising on the investment, whilst it still owned by the trustees.
 Trustees usually pay tax at the highest rates with the beneficiary reclaiming some of the tax from HMRC.

-If the trustees set up an Investment Bond there will not usually be any tax to pay until some or all of the bond is encashed.
+If the trustees set up an Investment Bond there is usually no tax to pay until some or all of the bond is encashed.
 The trustees can also give 'segments' of the bond directly to the beneficiaries.
 If the beneficiary then cashes it in, they pay any tax due at their own tax rate (and not the trustees' rate).
 This is particularly useful in cases where the beneficiaries have no other income so pay very little tax.